thushar003/first-react-test-app/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Has since been expanded to include some minor experiments using TypeScript and React.

 Currently, two official plugins are available: